MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates-list.md

 ## List of templates and where to find them

 Below is the complete list of templates in Compliance Manager.
 Template names match the associated regulation or certification.
 Where available, links in the template names below take you to related documentation about that standard, regulation, or law.
+Select a template in Compliance Manager to view a description of the regulation and properties of the template.

 Each template (except for the [Microsoft Data Protection Baseline](compliance-manager-assessments.md#data-protection-baseline-default-assessment) default template) is available in at least one version designed for use with a specific product, such as Microsoft 365, along with a universal version that you can use to assess other products of your choice.
 To learn more about template options, see [Learn about assessment templates](compliance-manager-templates.md).

-You can also select individual templates in Compliance Manager to view more information about them, including a description of the regulation and properties of the template.
-Read the **About** section for a summary.
+Templates that correspond to a regulation are treated as a single template, even when the regulation has multiple levels or versions.

 Jump to a section below to view templates by area or industry:
 - [Global](#global)